 In one sense, knowing what to do when sin is pressing for attention is simple.
 Run from it!
 Joseph is a good example.[ix]
 But we’ve got more resources than just running.
 We have powerful reasons for our choices.
 And there’s a wonderful reward.

-So—and here is the only command in this passage—give all you’ve got to this ‘standard of teaching’![xii]
+So—and here is the only command in this passage—give all you’ve got to this ‘standard of teaching’![xiii]
 It will lead you on to sanctification—that is, actually living as one devoted to God.
 You’ll increasingly want and be doing God’s will on earth, just as it is in heaven.
+And if that’s not happening, we’re not comprehending Christ’s victory over our sin.
+We need to go back to the beginning of this chapter and read it again!
+We need to pray for our stubbornness to be overcome!

-And then, you won’t get what you deserve!
+And then, if we live in this imprinted teaching, we won’t get what we deserve!
 Who would want to live with this hanging over their head?
-Rather, you will receive a gift.
+Rather, we will receive a gift.
 Eternal life—in Jesus Christ our Lord.

 So, living under the reign of God’s grace is not a free ride into irresponsibility.
 Neither is it an impossible journey of committing and recommitting ourselves to obey an unrelenting law.
 It’s trusting and enjoying and living in the amazingly generous decision of God to receive us as his righteous people.
 We’re happy to be his slaves.
-It’s here that we’ve found freedom.
+It’s here that we find our freedom.

 [i] Rom.
 6:1, 15